 CVE-2026-5928: CWE-127 Buffer under-read in The GNU C Library glibc

-CVE-2026-5928 is a buffer under-read vulnerability in the GNU C Library (glibc) versions 2.
+CVE-2026-5928 is a high-severity buffer under-read vulnerability in the GNU C Library (glibc) versions 2.
 43 and earlier.
-It occurs when the ungetwc function is called on a FILE stream with wide characters encoded in a character set that overlaps between single-byte and multi-byte encodings.
-This causes ungetwc to read before the allocated buffer, potentially disclosing adjacent heap data or causing a program crash.
-The issue arises from a bug in the wide character pushback implementation where ungetwc operates on the wrong buffer pointer.
-This vulnerability requires a specific character encoding scenario not present in standard Unicode sets.
+It occurs when the ungetwc function is called on a FILE stream containing wide characters encoded in a character set with overlapping single-byte and multi-byte encodings.
+This flaw can cause the function to read memory before the allocated buffer, potentially leading to program crashes or unintended disclosure of adjacent heap data.
+The vulnerability arises from a bug in the wide character pushback implementation, where ungetwc operates on the wrong buffer pointer.
+This issue requires a specific character encoding scenario and does not affect standard Unicode character sets.
+No official patch or remediation has been confirmed yet.

 AI Analysis